SebastianZug/GitHubStatisticsBasedOnActions/README.md

 ```
 ![Alt text](/statistics/LastMonth.png?raw=true "Last 30 days")

 The corresponding action description is available in `.github\workflow`.
 It is activated by changes in files with extension `.md`!
-The filtering avoids an endless loop by generating new content based on the action. [should be tested!]
+The filtering avoids an endless loop by generating new content based on the action. [should be tested!].